Structuring Scalr

 Environments are mainly where the development teams will operate as the workspaces within the environments are where the Terraform deployments actually happen.

-Teams have the ability to consume modules created at the account scope or create and manage their own modules in the environment-level registry if they have the proper permissions assigned to them.
-All objects assigned to an environment from the account scope cannot be removed based on the inheritance model.
+Teams have the ability to consume modules created at the admin scope or create and manage their own modules in the environment-level registry if they have the proper permissions assigned to them.
+All objects assigned to an environment from the admin scope cannot be removed based on the inheritance model.

 Admins have the ability to assign the following objects to an environment: